 This model works well for small businesses that have a very specialized product that they create or a distinct and reputable brand.
-Think of how many independent sites that you shop at?
+Think of how many independent sites you shop at?
 It’s either because they’re selling something that no one else has or they’re doing something better than anyone else.
-What comes immediately to mind are businesses like hand-jewelery makers or inventors.
+What comes immediately to mind are businesses like hand-jewelry makers or inventors.

 Dropshipping is an e-commerce store that acts as a middle man between the factory and the consumer.

 Also, you have to be selling a product that’s 1) in demand and 2) unique.
-If someone can buy something from amazon and get it delivered to their house in 2 days, they’re not going to wait weeks to get it shipped from the factory in China.
+If someone can buy something from Amazon and get it delivered to their house in 2 days, they’re not going to wait weeks to get it shipped from the factory in China.

 Adsense or other websites that make money by posting ads on their pages are the easiest to sell because they require basically no upkeep.
 Of course, they’re only going to make any real profit if the website gets a LOT of organic traffic.

-For this reason, these sites have to be extremely well built, have a lot of amazing content and be well optimized for search engines.
+For this reason, these sites have to be extremely well built, have a lot of amazing content, and be well optimized for search engines.
 Once a website reaches over 25k sessions per month, it’s got the necessary traffic to have good potential as an advertising website.